-The requirements of the Occupational Safety & Heath Administration (OSHA) General Duty Clause in Section 5(a)(1) state employers are required to provide their employees a workplace free from recognized hazards likely to cause death or serious harm.
-The use of portable gas detection devices is crucial to complying with this standard by providing employees working in potentially harmful environments the means to monitor their air quality.
+The requirements of the Occupational Safety and Heath Act (OSH) General Duty Clause in Section 5(a)(1) state employers are required to provide their employees a workplace free from recognized hazards likely to cause death or serious harm.
+The use of portable gas detection devices is crucial to complying with this requirement by providing employees working in potentially harmful environments the means to monitor their air quality.
 Harmful environments may include those with high levels of toxic or combustible gases or oxygen deficient or enriched air.
-Many of these conditions cannot be detected by smell or sight and therefore require instrumental monitoring to view their levels.
+Many of these conditions can’t be detected by smell or sight and therefore require instrumental monitoring to view their levels.

-Just as a worker is dependent on his personal protective equipment, such as a safety harness/lanyard to ensure protection from a falling hazard, so is a worker dependent on an air monitor to ensure his/her breathing air is within acceptable gas toxicity, combustible and oxygen levels.
+Just as some workers depend on personal protective equipment (PPE) such as a safety harness/lanyard to help protect them from fall hazards, others depend on an air monitor to help ensure their breathing air is within acceptable gas toxicity, combustible and oxygen levels.
 Neglecting proper maintenance of this piece of equipment is akin to failing to inspect fall protection equipment.
-Without maintenance and calibration the user is relying on chance to ensure the air-monitoring device will operate correctly when needed in a life-saving application.
+Without maintenance and calibration, users rely on chance to ensure the air-monitoring device will operate correctly when needed in a life-saving application.

 A bump test, also known as a functional test, should be performed at the start of each day’s use.
-This procedure tests the alarms and sensors of a gas detector to be sure they are “functional”.
-The test exposes the detector to a known concentration of gases which exceed the lowest alarm set-point for each sensor.
-The bump test verifies sensor and alarm functionality but not the accuracy of the instrument (you must rely on calibration for accuracy).
-To determine which calibration gases are appropriate to your instrument consult the manufacturer’s instructional manual.
+This procedure tests the alarms and sensors of a gas detector to be sure they are functional.
+The test exposes the detector to a known concentration of gases that exceed the lowest alarm set-point for each sensor.
+The bump test verifies sensor and alarm functionality, but not the accuracy of the instrument (you must rely on calibration for accuracy).
+To determine which calibration gases are appropriate for your instrument, consult the manufacturer’s instructional manual.

 An instrument’s sensors will degrade over time and repeated use.
 The calibration process allows the instrument the opportunity to self-correct so that it will accurately reflect the level of sensor sensitivity.
-Once a sensor is no longer able to accurately read concentration values, it has then reached the end of its service life and will need to be replaced in order for the instrument to pass calibration.
-Additionally, any time the detector is dropped or damaged is should be recalibrated.
+Once a sensor is no longer able to accurately read concentration values, it has reached the end of its service life and will need to be replaced in order for the instrument to pass calibration.
+Also, any time the detector is dropped or damaged it should be recalibrated.

-When purchasing a gas detector/air monitor, several items should also be purchased in order to be prepared to bump test/calibrate including calibration gas, a regulator, tubing, calibration adaptor, cup or cap and a docking/calibration station:
+When purchasing a gas detector/air monitor, you should also purchase several items in order to be prepared to bump test/calibrate the instrument.
+Those items may include calibration gas; regulator; tubing; calibration adaptor, cup or cap; and a docking/calibration station.

-Many cylinder sizes are available; the most common are 17, 29, 34, 58, 76, 103 and 116 liters.
-The cylinders are made of either aluminum, which house reactive gases, or stainless-steel, which store non-reactive gases.
-Aluminum is considered shiny in appearance while stainless steel is seen as dull or milky.
-Below is a list of common non-reactive and reactive gases used in calibration:
+Many cylinder sizes are available.
+The most common are 17, 29, 34, 58, 76, 103 and 116 liters.
+The cylinders are made of either aluminum, which house reactive gases, or steel, which store non-reactive gases.
+Aluminum is shiny in appearance while steel is seen as dull or milky.
+Below is a list of common non-reactive and reactive gases used in calibration.

 |NON - REACTIVE GASES||REACTIVE GASES|